Brewers trade All-Star closer Josh Hader to Padres

 The trade features the two big league saves leaders.
 Hader has 29 saves while Rogers has 28, though the Padres recently removed Rogers from the closer role after he blew consecutive opportunities in a series at Detroit.
 The Padres obtained Rogers from Minnesota on opening day.

-“The players we are receiving in this trade help ensure that the future of the Milwaukee Brewers remains bright while not compromising our desire and expectation to win today,” Brewers President of Baseball Operations David Stearns said in a statement.
-“This mix of present major league talent and high-level prospects furthers our aim to get as many bites of the apple as possible and, ultimately, to bring a World Series to Milwaukee.”
+”Josh Hader is one of the best closers in the league,” Padres general manager A.J.
+Preller said. ”He’s been there, done that, pitched in big spots, big playoff games.
+He’s got elite stuff.”

 San Diego also finalized a $100 million, five-year contract with right-hander Joe Musgrove that starts next year.
-The 29-year-old Musgrove is 8-4 with a 2.65 ERA in 18 starts this year.
+The 29-year-old Musgrove is 8-4 with a 2.65 ERA in 18 starts this season.

 Hader, the NL reliever of the year three times in the last four seasons, has a career-high 4.24 ERA after enduring one of his worst slumps just before the All-Star break.